TheMrityunjayPathak/TheMrityunjayPathak/README.md

 <strong>Algorithm Used : Classification</strong>

-The objective of this Project is to predict whether a passenger was transported to an alternate dimension during the Spaceship collision with the spacetime anomaly.</p><br>
+<strong>The objective of this Project is to predict whether a passenger was transported to an alternate dimension during the Spaceship collision with the spacetime anomaly.</strong></p><br>

 ### 📊 PowerBI Projects :